jimmoffitt/rules-migrator/README.md

 ```

 First, let's get some feedback on the readiness of this version 1.0 ruleset for 2.0.
 When you pass in the ```-r``` command-line option, the tool will run in a 'report' mode.
-The 'report' mode will not make any changes to your Target ruleset, and will report on how many rules are already ready for 2.0, how many need translations and what the translated rules will look like, and how many can not be migrated to 2.0 due to deprecated Operators with no 2.0 equivalents.
+The 'report' mode will not make any changes to your Target ruleset, and will report on how many rules are ready for 2.0, how many need translations and what the translated rules will look like, as well as how many can not be migrated to 2.0 due to deprecated Operators with no 2.0 equivalents.

 To run a rules report on our example Source system, run the tool with the ```-r``` option, along with specifying the Source Rules API endpoint with the ```-s Rules-API_URL``` option: